Dteyn/bHapticsRelay/README.md

 **bHapticsRelay** itself is a hobby project provided for free and without any warranties.
 It's ***not an official bHaptics product***, and it doesn't come with any game-specific profiles itself.
 The tool is essentially a lightweight integration layer and uses bHaptics's proprietary SDK libraries under the hood.

-Modders must use the official bHaptics Designer and Developer Portal to create haptic patterns and events, and in turn may use this bridge to trigger those events from their game mod.
+Modders must use the official bHaptics Designer and Developer Portal to create haptic patterns and events, and in turn may use this relay to trigger those events from their game mod.

 Once deployed, players must use the official bHaptics Player software in conjunction with bHapticsRelay in order to feel the haptic effects.